LittleLittleCloud/AgentChat/README.md

+# This repo is archived
+Please use the official [AutoGen.Net](https://microsoft.github.io/autogen-for-net/)

 # An unofficial implementation of AutoGen for dotnet

 This repo contains an unofficial implementation of AutoGen for dotnet.
 It is a library that allows you to build a group chat bot that can help you to resolve tasks by writing and running code.